Rich Dubroff

 Mike Elias’ end of season press availability had a much different tone than in the past.
 In his first three seasons, little was expected from the team, and the Orioles’ executive vice president/general manager was looking to a hopeful future.

-In 2022, the Orioles were a surprise contender that fell short of the postseason, and last year, the Orioles exceeded expectations, winning the American League East and 101 games before a surprising sweep by the Texas Rangers.
+In 2022, the Orioles were a surprise contender that fell short of the postseason.
+Last year, the Orioles exceeded expectations, winning the American League East and 101 games before a surprising sweep by the Texas Rangers.

 This year, the Orioles won 91 games, but again were swept out of the playoffs by the Kansas City Royals on Wednesday.
 Elias decided to hold his meeting with the media less than 24 hours after the final out.
-Here are some questions from that 35-minute press conference.
+Here are questions from that 35-minute press conference:

-Was Elias hard on himself?
+How did Elias react to the quick playoff exit?
 Elias is usually supremely confident, but instead of putting an optimistic spin and pointing out that this was the first Orioles team since 1996 and 1997 to make consecutive playoff appearances, he was hard on himself.

 “Clearly, a very disappointing, bitter ending, whatever word you want to use.
 I think a lot of those words were used last night by the players and those of us in the organization that spoke publicly last night,” Elias said.